Milly-Molly-Mandy: Spin off - Bunchy books

-The character Bunchy is introduced in the story Milly-Molly-Mandy has a New Dress (1948).
-Her full name name is Violet Rosemary May, and she is called "Bunchy for short" by Granny who makes her dresses from floral fabric.
+The character Bunchy is introduced as a younger classmate in Milly-Molly-Mandy Again (1948) with the story "Milly-Molly-Mandy has a New Dress" and again in the last story of the book, "Milly-Molly-Mandy Goes Sledging."
+Her full name is Violet Rosemary May, and she is called "Bunchy for short" by Granny who makes her dresses from floral fabric.

-Joyce Brisley went on to write two books featuring Bunchy.
-She lives alone with her Granny on the outskirts of the village, and uses her imagination to enjoy adventures such as engaging with characters from a card game, a little snow-globe man and a wooden sailor-doll.
+Joyce Brisley wrote two books featuring Bunchy, who lives alone with her Granny on the outskirts of the village.
+The little girl uses her imagination to enjoy adventures such as engaging with characters from a card game, a little snow-globe man and a wooden sailor-doll.

 The books are Illustrated with the author's pen and ink drawings.
-Early printings of both books included a Brisley watercolor frontispiece.
+Early printings of both books included a Brisley watercolour frontispiece.